shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash.md

 Non-cryptographic hash functions provide weaker guarantees in exchange for performance.
 They are OK to use in specific scenarios and when you know that the input is not malicious.

-An example of a cryptographic hash function is XXHash.
+An example of a non-cryptographic hash function is XXHash.
 Note the performance increase for XXHash over Blake2:

 | Hash Name | Width | Bandwidth (GB/s) | Small Data Velocity | Quality |    Comment    |
 |:---------:|:-----:|:----------------:|:-------------------:|:-------:|:-------------:|